hcomet/CheapoDC/README.md

 ![CheapoDC Device Management](images/devicemgmt.jpg)

-The Device Management page is where the Controller Output Pin to GPIO Pin mappings and Output Modes is set.
+The Device Management page is where device level configuration is done for the CheapoDC.
+This includes:

+#### Controller Output Configuration

+Used to configure GPIO Pin mappings for outputs as well as setting the Output Mode for each output.
 The CheapoDC can support up to 6 Controller Output Pins, Pin 0 through Pin 5.
 Pins 0 and 1 may only be used as dew controller outputs while Pins 2 through 5 may be set to any of the supported Output Modes:

+##### Output Modes

 |Output Mode|Description|Supported Output Pins|
 |-----------|---------------------|-----------|